-Prescription-strength H-2 receptor blockers and PPIs are available from a doctor if over-the-counter medications do not work.
-They are effective, but long-term use may increase the risk of bone fracture, vitamin B-12 deficiency, and some infections such as pneumonia and C. difficile.
+H-2 receptor blockers and PPIs are available from a doctor in a stronger, prescription-only form if OTC medications are not effective.
+Long-term use may increase the risk of bone fracture, vitamin B-12 deficiency, and certain infections, such as pneumonia and Clostridium difficile.

 Symptoms of GERD include:

-- Feeling like there's a lump in the throat
+- a feeling as if there is a lump in the throat

-Acid reflux is usually a mild, but uncomfortable symptom of GERD.
-Some people experience it when they eat certain foods.
+Acid reflux is usually a mild but uncomfortable symptom of GERD.

-Other people have more serious symptoms of GERD that interfere with their everyday life.
-In addition, some medical conditions make people more likely to experience some of the symptoms of GERD.
+Other people have more serious symptoms of GERD that interfere with daily function.

-If a person is affected by regular and severe episodes of acid reflux or heartburn, they should see a doctor, as it may develop into something more serious.
-However, if the acid reflux is just occasional, it is usually managed with simple lifestyle changes, home remedies, and over-the-counter medications.
+If a person experiences regular and severe episodes of acid reflux or heartburn, they should see a doctor, as it might develop into a more serious condition.

 When to see a doctor

-The doctor may want to examine the food pipe to see if more serious damage to the tissue has occurred.
+The doctor may want to examine the food pipe to check for any more serious damage to the tissue.

 It is especially important to seek medical attention if someone thinks they are experiencing acid reflux or any other symptoms of GERD, but has other symptoms including chest pain, shortness of breath, jaw pain, or right arm pain.